bjarnig/cursor-themes/README.md

 ## Author

-Bjarni Guðmundsson
+Bjarni Gunnarsson

 ## Inspiration

 Named after minerals.
+Citrine is yellow.
+Galena is silvery.
+Kernite is colorless.
 Peridot is green.
 Rutile is dark.
-Galena is silvery.